HeeebsInc/WeaponDetection/README.md

 - Results have a lot of false positives which are problematic for real world situations

 ## Recommendations
-- Splitting a video into frames and processing each image can take anywhere between 1-3 seconds per image (depending on the computer)
+- Splitting a video into frames and processing each image can take anywhere between 1-30 seconds per image (depending on the computer and size of the image)
-- Right now, this cannot be applied to live video
+- With my current hardware, this cannot be applied to live video
-- Reviewing video after altercation:
+- Retroactive video review:
-    - Body cam footage to determine if there was in fact a gun present
+    - Body cam footage
     - Gun counts at protests